German Film Award: Selection process

 Borrowing from the American model, the awards have been made by an academy, the Deutsche Filmakademie, since 2005.
 The academy replaces a much-criticised jury which was constituted according to the principle of political proportionality, and on which politicians and clergymen also sat.
-Now the jury consists of specialised members from of the German Film Academy.
+Now the jury consists of specialised members from the German Film Academy.

 The selection process has three main steps: